mkostrun/UBASIC-PLUS/README.md

 - sleep, tic/toc:

   through *SysTick_Handler()* which counts in 1ms increments through interrupts

+- Serial Port

+  requires an additional USB/TTL cable (UART2 using PA2/PA3 on the discovery board)

 - firmware footprint with all features enabled and 6 test scripts (bytes):
   32080 flash, 544 data, 2768 bss.